elihallowell/sustain_1/README.md

 # sustain_1
-# This is a repo for my first timem working with sustain
+# This is a repo for my first time working with sustain
-# its going to contain 1 environment for working with z score sustain.
-It will contain 2 things:
+# The repo contains 1 environment for working with z score and ordinal sustain.
+It will contain 3 things:

-# 1] The sustain workshop with their synthetic data and z score sustain running
+**# 1] The sustain workshop with their synthetic data and z score sustain

-# 2] The adjusted sustain workshop which runs the same z score sustain but instead on synthetic data thats meant match whats coming from the CTE center
+**# 2] The adjusted sustain workshop which runs the same z score sustain but instead on synthetic data thats meant match whats coming from the CTE center

-# hope im doing this correctly!
+**# 3] My own created script for running Ordinal Sustain on synthetic data

+#environment is 'sustain_tutorial_env'